How to write accessible web content

 In documents, authors control both the visual appearance and structure of headings.

-Use built-in heading styles so content works both for people who read visually and with assistive technologies.
-Screen readers and other assistive technologies rely on heading styles to understand document structure and move between sections.
+Use built-in heading styles so content works for people reading visually and with assistive tools.
+Screen readers rely on special coding in heading styles to understand document structure and move between sections.

 When creating headings in documents: